 Hire a multi-generational team

 There are real benefits to hiring employees from all generations as it allows for cross-generation learning.
-Companies who hire mature employees do so because of their rich working experience, passion and strong work ethics – qualities which are invaluable to their younger counterparts.
+Companies who hire mature employees do so because of their rich working experience, passion and strong work ethics – qualities that are invaluable to their younger counterparts.
 On the other hand, tech-savvy younger employees can impart their technological knowledge to the older generation.
 It’s definitely a win for both, and for the company.